watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 The files you will be editing are in the `src` directory, starting with the [buildEntry.ts](./src/buildEntry.ts) file.
 This script returns the `WebChatServiceDeskFactory` function that is available at `window.WebChatServiceDeskFactory` when this file is built.
 This function is what you will pass into the web chat configuration object as the `serviceDeskFactory`.

 You will note that this file imports a mock service desk from [./src/serviceDesks/exampleServiceDesk.ts](./src/serviceDesks/exampleServiceDesk.ts).
 It is recommended you follow the same pattern and add your service-desk-specific files to the [./src/serviceDesks](./src/serviceDesks) folder as well.
 You can start by copying the [./src/serviceDesks/serviceDeskTemplate.ts](./src/serviceDesks/serviceDeskTemplate.ts) file.
-All the code is heavily commented via JSDoc and contains TypeScript type definitions for all properties passed to functions.
+All the code is heavily commented via JSDoc and contains TypeScript type definitions for all properties passed to functions.Once you add your class, import the same in [buildEntry.ts](./src/buildEntry.ts) and then change the `.env` to point to your implementation.

 ### Documentation